spacedecentral/Coral/README.md

 ## Project Contents

+- `docs/` - directory for Coral documentation.
+- `mission/` - directory for official mission statement and mission objectives of Coral.
 - `research/` - directory for Coral-related research.
-- `mission/` - directory for official mission statement and mission objectives of Coral.
+- `src/` - directory for source code, to be directly compiled (or manufactured) into flight hardware.
 - `system/` - directory for system model of Coral.
-- `src/` - directory for source code, to be directly compiled (or manufactured) into flight hardware.
 - `CONTRIBUTING.md` - (WIP) beginner's guide for contributing to the Coral project.

 ## Task Columns